agila5/assessing_risk_car_accidents_milan/README.md

-# assessing_risk_car_accidents_milan
-Data and shiny app related to "ASSESSING THE RISK OF CAR ACCIDENTS IN ROAD NETWORKS" paper
+This repository will contain data and a shiny app related to our paper "ASSESSING THE RISK OF CAR ACCIDENTS IN ROAD NETWORKS".